Cobb County DUI Lawyer - Cobb County DUI Attorney

 If you have been arrested for DUI in Cobb County Georgia, or anywhere in North Georgia, the clock is currently ticking.
 You need to act immediately by scheduling a free consultation with the AVVO top-ranked DUI Attorney in Cobb County.
 Richard Lawson is a former DUI Prosecutor with more than 20 years experience representing people charged with DUI throughout Georgia.
 He puts that experience to work for you when you need it most.

-Once you have received a DUI arrest in Georgia, you have ten (10) days to request a hearing with the Department of Driver Services to avoid an AUTOMATIC LICENSE SUSPENSION!
+Once you have received a DUI arrest in Georgia, you have thirty (30) days to request a hearing or an ignition interlock device with the Department of Driver Services to avoid an AUTOMATIC LICENSE SUSPENSION!
 If the request is not made, you will be facing up to a 12-month license suspension.
-In the event of a refusal to submit to testing, that suspension can be without any permit to drive.The Georgia Department of Driver Services will only schedule a hearing on your license suspension and stay that suspension if you or your attorney files a request for a hearing within the first ten days after the citation.
+In the event of a refusal to submit to testing, that suspension can be without any permit to drive.The Georgia Department of Driver Services will only schedule a hearing on your license suspension and stay that suspension if you or your attorney files a request for a hearing or interlock device within the first thirty days after the citation.
 An Administrative License Suspension hearing (ALS) will only take place if you request one along with a $150 fee.
 The Law Office of Richard Lawson will file the paperwork necessary to stay the automatic suspension and schedule a hearing.

 If we represent you at the ALS hearing, you will not have to be present.
 This is a relief to many of our clients who otherwise would have to take valuable time off from work, school, or to find day care.
 We will however, force the officer to attend the hearing.
 Of course, there is always the possibility that he will not, in which case we automatically win, as the State cannot prove that there is any basis for the suspension.